-The Italian wine day was the last major wine tasting of the year.
-It was held at the Grand Hotel in Stockholm the 26th November 2018.
-Of the 185 tasted wines, 28 wines got more than 2,5 NJP, i.e. 15%, which is beneath any criticism for a such known wine country.
-It is remarkable considering that only a selection of the most interesting wines was tasted.
-At the last three years' corresponding tastings, 25 to 28% of the wines got more than 2,5 NJP in rating.
-Unfortunately, only 7 wines got over 3,0 NJP in rating.
-Remarkably, only 2 white wines got more than 2,5 NJP in rating.
-Unfortunately, it was possible to see the same trend at the Italian wine day as at the other trade tastings during this year; the most well-known producers and their prestige wines were missing.
-In addition, the number of importers and producers were much less than in previous years.
-This is both a very sad trend and a big difference to how it was only a few years ago.
-The result could be so much better if we, for example, got to taste wines from Gaia, La Spinetta, Tua Rita, Monteverro, Dal Forno Romano, Le Macchiole and Capannelle or the wines Masseto, Ornellaia and Sassicaia, to name a few.
-The wines that stuck out in terms of quality and taste were mainly wines from Tuscany and Piedmont.
-The great positive surprise of the tasting was the wine Trebium Spoletino Secco 2017 (3,0 NJP of 5,0 NJP) from the producer Antonelli San Marco in Umbria.
-The Italian wine day left NJ Wines with a big question mark; what has happened to the quality of the Italian wines?
+Italian Wine Day was the last major wine tasting of the year.
+It was held at the Operaterrassen in Stockholm the 25th of November 2019.
+Of the 167 tasted wines, 42 wines got more than 2,5 NJP, i.e. 25%, which is a good result.
+The result is a clear improvement compared with the result of the corresponding tasting in 2018, when only 15% of the wines got 2,5 NJP or more.
+At the Italian wine day 2015, 2016 and 2017, between 25 and 28% of the wines got more than 2,5 NJP in ratings.
+It feels like the Italian wines are back to normal level again.
+Unfortunately, only 10 wines got over 3,0 NJP in ratings.
+It is remarkable that only 2 white wines got more than 2,5 NJP in ratings.
+Unfortunately, it was the same trend at this tasting as at the other trade tastings in recent years; the most well-known producers and their prestigious wines were missing.
+This is both a very dull trend and a big difference to how it was for just a few years ago.
+The result could be much better if we, for example, got to taste the wines from Capannelle, Dal Forno Romano, Gaia, La Spinetta, Le Macchiole, Monteverro and Tua Rita or the wines as Masseto, Ornellaia or Sassicaia, to name a few.
+The wines that stood out in terms of quality and taste were mainly wines from Tuscany and Piedmont.
+From the tasting, NJ Wines must highlight the wines of the producer Terreno.
+At the last year's tasting, NJ Wines selected Terreno as the best producer at the tasting and at this year's tasting, Terreno was only beaten by the legendary Piedmont’s producer Aldo Conterno.

 The best appellation at the tasting: Barolo.
-Barolo, an Italian DOCG-appellation that belongs to the Piedmont (Piemonte) wine region.
-The appellation has 1,827 hectares under vine.
-Barolo extends over 11 municipalities of Barolo, Castiglione Falletto, Cherasco, Diano d'Alba, Grinzane Cavour, La Mora, Monforte d'Alba, Novello, Roddi, Searralunga d'Alba and Verduno, the most known of them are: Barolo, Castiglione Falletto, La Mora, Monforte d'Alba and Searralunga d'Alba.
-The allowed yield is 52 hl/ha, while the average is 48 hl/ha.
+Barolo is an Italian DOCG-appellation that belongs to the Piedmont (Piemonte) wine region.
+The appellation has 2,161 ha planted with Nebbiolo grapes, which can only be used for Barolo-wines.
+Barolo extends over 11 municipalities of Barolo, Castiglione Falletto, Cherasco, Diano d'Alba, Grinzane Cavour, La Mora, Monforte d'Alba, Novello, Roddi, Searralunga d'Alba and Verduno; the most known of them are: Barolo, Castiglione Falletto, La Mora, Monforte d'Alba and Searralunga d'Alba.
+The allowed yield is 56 hl/ha, while the average is 48 hl/ha.

 Barolo grapes, 100% Nebbiolo.